erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 * Erick Cestari
 * Vinteum Grantee (Bitcoin development funding)
-* Maintainer of bitcoinfuzz.
+* Contributor of bitcoinfuzz.
 Found 15+ bugs across Lightning implementations (we'll see some of them)

 <!--
 But first, Who am I?